 We are Sharon and Fred Munroe living in Atascadero California.
 The two of us met many years ago while volunteering at the Live Oak Music Festival presented by KCBX Public Radio.
-For many years we shared the responsibilities of Site Coordinator for this 4,000-attendee festival held every Father’s Day weekend, just north of Santa Barbara before retiring from those duties in 2010.
+For many years we shared the responsibilities of Site Coordinator for this 4,000-attendee festival held every Father’s Day weekend, in San Luis Obispo, before retiring from those duties in 2010.

 Obviously, our most common interest has been music since we first met.
 Sharon is an accomplished flutist and vocalist.
 Along with her love of music, she loves to spend a lot of her personal time making sure her children and her community find joy in song.
 Sharon has recently retired from teaching middle-school mathematics in Paso Robles, California.

-Fred hosts Central Coast Voices on KCBX Public Radio every Thursday afternoon at 1:00pm.
+Fred hosts Central Coast Voices on KCBX Public Radio, one Thursday afternoon each month at 1:00pm.
 Central Coast Voices look at our local society, the challenges we face and how we are effected by everyday changes.
-He alternates weeks with co-host, Kris Kington-Barker.
+He shares hosting, in rotation, with Co-hosts, Lata Murti, Mario Espinoza-Kulick and Kris Kington-Barker.

 We do not profit financially from Música Del Rio.
 It is actually a rather expensive hobby, worth every nickel invested.
 We must admit that the quality of musician we see and listen to in our living room has gotten better now that 40-60 friends share in the cost by making a donation directly to the performers.